Friday, May 31, 2013

 Leanne Dyck, Robin Spano, Phyllis Smallman (moderator)

 I sat down feeling confident.
 I looked out at the attendees and immediately felt nervous.
 All those old stories about how I couldn’t read began attacking me.
 I was tired so I tripped and fell over some words.
 This made me feel embarrassed.
-Still I knew I wanted to be there; I wanted to be a member of the panel.
+Still, I knew I wanted to be there; I wanted to be a panellist.
 This is an important part of building my author career.
 It’s just hard for me—that’s all.
 But it’s been my experience that the more I challenge myself the easier things become.

 I plan to share my speech with you—in a future post, so watch for that.

 Robin Spano spoke eloquently about Twitter, Facebook, and Goodreads.
-She said that through Twitter you’re able to interact with anyone who has a Twitter account.
-And this makes it an excellent networking tool.
+She said that Twitter allows participants to interact with one another and, for this reason, Twitter serves as an excellent tool for networking.

-She pointed out that there is a blog component to Goodreads.
-Goodreads is an excellent way to promote the books that you've enjoyed reading.
+She explained that Goodreads has a blog and is an excellent way to promote the books that you've enjoyed reading.

-Twitter and Facebook are more immediate—brief messages sent quickly—than a blog.
+Twitter and Facebook are more immediate—brief messages sent quickly—than blogging.
 But what works best for me is having an opportunity to think before I write.
+I also like having a home base where I draw readers while engaging with them online.
+Blogging also helps escape the "time-suck" that other forms of social networking create.
+Basically, I used my panel time to promote the virtues of blogging.

-One the marketing ideas Phyllis Smallman recommended, which I hope to eventually use, is Skype.
-Imagine being able to do an interactive presentation to a globally audience.
-She also said...
-Well, her she is...
+One of the marketing ideas Phyllis Smallman recommended, which I hope to eventually use, is Skype.
+Imagine being able to do an interactive presentation to a global audience.

 Award winning author, Phyllis Smallman, lives on Salt Spring Island, B.C. but spends the winter months in Florida where her books are set.
 Her fifth book, Highball Exit, comes out in the fall of 2012.